Skip to Main Content

 The recertification estimate of how much longer skilled services are required is missing/incomplete/invalid.

-• The physician estimate of how much longer skilled care would be required was incomplete/invalid due to being unclear as it did not contain a measurable unit of time.
+• The physician's estimate of how much longer skilled care is required was missing or didn't contain a measurable unit of time.

 Reference: